SravanthiSinha/holbertonschool-linux_programming/0x0b-strace/README.md

 # 0x0B.
 C - Strace
 ### System programming & Algorithm ― Linux programming

 * strace_0.c -  A program that executes and traces a given command.
+Each time a syscall is intercepted, it prints its number, followed by a new line

 Usage: ./strace_0 command [args...]